Petri Ylönen: Return

 After retiring, Ylönen moved to live near Toulouse.

 Ylönen made a two-season return to ice hockey as he played for Division 2 team Toulouse BHC from 2000 to 2002.

+Family

+Petri Ylönen has two sons who also play ice hockey in France - Sebastian Ylönen (goalkeeper) and Baptiste Ylönen (forward).

 International career

 Petri Ylönen is a French National and played 150 games for the French national ice hockey team.

 Ylönen played six times in the Ice Hockey World Championships: 1991 Pool B Yugoslavia, 1992 Czechoslovakia, 1993 Germany, 1994 Italy, 1995 Sweden, 1996 Austria, and twice in the Winter Olympics, Albertville 1992 and Lillehammer 1994.